Homecoming – A Story of The Night

 “Those tattoos… do they mean anything?”
 Done crudely in black ink, the right shoulder blade showed a demonic skull, the left blade a stylized medal, and an image of a lighthouse was between them.
 Below the lighthouse was something that could look to be a boxing ring.

 “Right is a grudge against the state, left is that I was there for political reasons, the lighthouse shows I wanted out of the place, and the ring showed I was a fighter.
 I didn’t kill anybody, but a few people got teeth knocked out when they messed with me.”
 She looked for the duffle, then got off the floor and looked around.
-“They wanted to put them on my chest, but I told them “Никто не видит моих сиськов, если они не платят в первую очередь.No one sees my breasts without paying first.” and they respected that, and the fact I could beat them up.
+“They wanted to put them on my chest, but I told them “{tooltip}Никто не видит моих сиськов, если они не платят в первую очередь.{end-text}No one sees my breasts without paying first.{end-tooltip}” and they respected that, and the fact I could beat them up.

 “Those didn’t get much larger,” Mom sighed.
 “I thought maybe you would get the family build, but no.” Mellisa rummaged in a drawer and found an old t-shirt, pulling it on.
 Her mother kept talking as she found jeans and sneakers.
 “And Mr. McGonnigle will see us at 3 to get you officially back and some papers signed.
 Your grandmother left you more money, so it needs to be in your name.”